Home > Quality > Genetic Monitoring

 The genotype of genetically modified mouse lines is monitored by researchers to ensure genetic quality.

 All samples are barcoded on collection and can be tracked throughout process.
-Results can be automatically uploaded onto the animal management system, called Stuart.
+Results from Garvan’s Mouse Genotyping Service are automatically uploaded onto the animal management system, called Stuart.

 Most genetically modified mouse lines are maintained on an inbred strain background to minimise genetic drift and variability in research.